Keyboard shortcuts

 2. All acceptance criteria MUST have status “done” or “cancelled” (no “pending”)

-Rationale: Prevents marking work as complete without defined success criteria.
+Rationale: Prevents marking work as complete without defined success criteria or executable completion proof.

 RFC draft → normative: